MrRGnome/PayMeBTC-server/README.md

-authBytes=INTEGER //Number of bytes used in authentication challenge string and HMAC authentication ipcWhitelist=ARRAY[IPAddress, IPAddress] //Array of IPC addresses to allow connections from validAuthDuration=INTEGER // miliseconds of difference allowed in timestamps to limit possible DDoS reuse of valid connection signatures, default 24 hours/1000*60*60*24
+authBytes=INTEGER //Number of bytes used in authentication challenge string and HMAC authentication ipcWhitelist=ARRAY[IPAddress, IPAddress] //Array of IPC addresses to allow connections from validAuthDuration=INTEGER // miliseconds of difference allowed in timestamps to limit possible DDoS reuse of valid connection signatures, default 24 hours/1000*60*60*24 extrenalAddress=IP/URL // access point for end users to connect to the server
 ```
 Run npm start or node server.js